LEEYJ1021/structural-signal-irrelevance/docs/RESULTS_SUMMARY.md

 [`README.md`](../README.md).
 Any number appearing in the narrative should match a row here;
 if it doesn't, the narrative is wrong, not this file.

-> **Reading convention.** Every table below is tagged **[CONF]** (confirmatory: H1, H2) or
+> **Reading convention.** Every table below is tagged **[CONF]** (confirmatory: H1, H2),
-> **[EXPL]** (post-hoc exploratory: RQ2a, RQ2b, RQ2c).
-EXPL numbers are never to be cited as
+> **[EXPL]** (post-hoc exploratory: RQ2a, RQ2b, RQ2c), or **[EXPL-M]** (post-hoc, further
+> post-hoc extension: M1–M3, root README §16).
+EXPL and EXPL-M numbers are never to be
-> if they carry CONF's evidentiary weight, regardless of how small the resulting p-value
+> cited as if they carry CONF's evidentiary weight, regardless of how small a resulting
+> p-value is, and EXPL-M numbers are, in turn, one tier more provisional than EXPL — see
+> root README §16.6 for the outstanding validation debt that keeps M1–M3 below RQ2a–c's own
-> is.
-See root README §1–§2 for the definition of this distinction and §7 for why it
+> confidence.
+See root README §1–§2 for the confirmatory/post-hoc distinction and §7/§16.2
-> matters in aggregate.
+> for why each tier maintains its own multiplicity accounting.

 > **Naming note.** Earlier versions of this file organized §§5–8 under a single "H3."
 That
 > label is retracted (see `docs/METHODOLOGY_NOTES.md`, entry B7) and replaced below with
 > RQ2a (where the heterogeneity concentrates), RQ2b (why it might arise), and RQ2c (whether
 > H1's conclusion depends on it).
+The mitigation extension added in §§12–14 below is named
+> M1/M2/M3 from first appearance in this file — it was never reported under any other label
-No number in this file changed as part of that
+> in this document (see `docs/METHODOLOGY_NOTES.md`, entry B8).
+No number in this file
-> relabeling — only section titles and the ID column in §0.
+> changed as part of either relabeling — only section titles and the ID column in §0.

 ---

-## 0. Hypothesis / research-question ↔ evidentiary tier quick reference
+## 0. Hypothesis / research-question / mitigation-question ↔ evidentiary tier quick reference

 | ID | Question | Tier | Pre-specified before results seen? |
 |---|---|---|---|